Bryson Jones

 This method combines the highly scalability Diffusion Transformer (DiT) architecture with the high expressive robot manipulation Diffusion Policy representation.
 A similar method was demonstrated on the Boston Dynamics Atlas Humanoid robot, but there was no open-source code or model release for the method.

-Given how performant the model appeared to be, I sought to build an implementation for it from scratch.
+Given how performant the model appeared to be, I sought to research it, do some digging and estimation on the architecture, and built an implementation for it from scratch.
 This model ended up being able to achieve a high-level of performance on a variety of manipulation tasks with only 10-20 hours of training time on an H200.

 I partnered with the HuggingFace team to release the model as an open-source policy integrated into the LeRobot project.